 Very important: Do not apply to start the program in winter or summer - applications for winter or summer will be cancelled and the application fee will NOT be refunded.

-The opening date for Fall 2014 applications is expected to be October 1, 2013.
-It is your responsibility to ensure that all supporting documents are uploaded by the JANUARY 15, 2014 deadline.
+Applications for Fall 2023 are open.
+It is your responsibility to ensure that all supporting documents are uploaded by the JANUARY 15, 2023 deadline.
 Incomplete files will not be reviewed.

 You must upload all your documents with your online application.
 No more mail will be directed to the department and referees will be prompted to upload their reference letters.
 Do NOT mail or fax a copy of the documents that you have already uploaded to your application - doing so will slow down the review of your application.

 The application fee ($125.71 Canadian) should be remitted in Canadian or in US funds.
 The online payment must be paid by credit card.
 The application fee is non-refundable.
 Application fees and other charges are listed on the student accounts website.